JAlcocerT/JAlcocerT/content/blog/video-tricks-actioncam.md

 #Generate a video with the mentioned files (IT PRESERVES THE ORIGINAL FORMATS, BITRATE...)
 ffmpeg -f concat -safe 0 -i file_list.txt -c copy output_video.mp4
-##different folder (if you do it from OA5 to desktop you will be limited by transfer speed)
+##different output folder (if you do it from OA5 to desktop you will be limited by transfer speed)
 ffmpeg -f concat -safe 0 -i file_list.txt -c copy /home/jalcocert/Desktop/output_video.mp4

 #ffmpeg -f concat -safe 0 -i file_list.txt -c:v copy -an output_video.mp4 #silenced video